Lacrymology/states/djangopypi2/doc/usage.rst

 Uploading to your PyPI
 ~~~~~~~~~~~~~~~~~~~~~~

-Assuming you are running your Django site locally for now, add the following to
+Assuming you are running your :doc:`/django/doc/index` site locally for now, add the following to
 your ``~/.pypirc`` file::

   [distutils]